BrentMRPalmer/CSI4107-A2/README.md

 ## Summary of Results

-We achieved a mean average precision score of 0.6310 using the BM25 approach.
+We were able to improve our retrieval and ranking pipeline from A1 using neural based methods, resulting in a **MAP score to 0.6580** and **P@10 of 0.0927**.

 ## Functionality of Programs